 For the master’s tools will never dismantle the master’s house.
 They may allow us temporarily to beat him at his own game, but they will never enable us to bring about genuine change.
 And this fact is only threatening to those women who still define the master’s house as their only source of support. – Audre Lorde

-Whereas Wittig envisioned a response detached from the naturalistic essentialism patriarchy created, TERFs are seemingly obsessed with rooting out who is and who is not a natural woman.
+Whereas Wittig envisioned a response detached from the naturalistic essentialism patriarchy created, TERFs are seemingly obsessed with rooting out who is and who is not naturally woman.
 Wittig, viewed by many as the progenitor of radical feminism, asserted that lesbians should reject the label “women” because the naturalistic binary system of defining what one is by what one is not is a poison chalice from which the response to the patriarchy must not drink.

 Trans activists have been pointing to this truth for decades.
 Consider the way in which Sandy Stone, the trans woman so hatefully targeted by the TERF Janice Raymond, seems to echo Wittig’s insight: